Non-Homestead Operational Millage

 Why does the ballot mention 18.5337 mills if the district can levy only 18 mills?

-- The statutory operating millage rate is no more than 18 mills.
+• The statutory operating millage rate is a maximum of 18 mills.

 How is the district held accountable for these funds?